 Fatal Train Derailments on account of track defects are frequent in India.
-The last occurred on 10th October 2018 when the New Farakka Express on its way to Delhi derailed near Harchandpur/Rae Bareli in Uttar Pradesh at around 6.05 am killing 8 passengers and injuring over 30:
+On 10th October 2018 the New Farakka Express on its way to Delhi derailed near Harchandpur/Rae Bareli in Uttar Pradesh at around 6.05 am killing 8 passengers and injuring over 30:

-Fatal New Farakka Express Derailment near Harchandpur/ Rae Bareli in Uttar Pradesh on 10-10-2018
+Fatal New Farakka Express Derailment near Harchandpur/ Rae Bareli in Uttar Pradesh on 10.10.2018

 The cause had been presumably a defective turnout.
-The train-driver had been given clear with a green signal to pass at permissible speed.
+With a green signal, the train-driver had been given clear to pass at permissible speed